pantheon-systems/decoupled-kit-js/web/docs/Backend Starters/Decoupled Drupal/configuring-existing-project.md

 preferred method.

-The amount of necessary configuration will vary depending on the features you intend to use within your front-end starter kit.
+The amount of necessary configuration will vary depending on the features you intend to use within your frontend starter kit.
 As a result, the instructions below are broken down into three related sections.

 ## 1. Configuring Basic Builds